What is a Responsible Employee?

 Responsible Employees are tasked with:

-- discussing information shared by campus community members that implicates a violation of University policies with the Office of Equal Opportunity, Inclusion, and Resolution Services (EOIRS);
+- discussing information shared by campus community members that implicates a violation of University policies with Student Title IX Case Management (cases involving student respondents) or Equal Opportunity, Inclusion & Resolution Services (EOIRS) (cases involving faculty or staff respondents).

 - ensuring that the reporter’s needs are met, the accused (respondent) is treated fairly and campus safety needs are met.